unrau/Starlight-Saga/PART 1 - Dark Vector/ACT 0/Following the Signal.md

 This is optional.
 A player can invent their own backstory, or keep it secret or vague, if they wish.

 Crucially, one player must be chosen, or volunteer, for another set backstory.
-This character was aboard the famous luxory cruise ship Club Far Out, when it was attacked by the [[Dark Vector]].
-This occured before the Imperium's recruitment signal went out, but because of the radiation cloud around the ruins of the ship, and the safe-seal emergency survival shelter that the character has been hiding in, this character has only heard faint occasional glimpses of the signal, and only feels a pull toward the other characters when they get close to the ruins of Club Far Out.
+This character was aboard the famous luxory cruise ship [[Club Far Out]], when it was attacked by the [[Dark Vector]].
+This occured before the Imperium's recruitment signal went out, but because of the radiation cloud around the ruins of the ship, and the safe-seal emergency survival shelter that the character has been hiding in, this character has only heard faint occasional glimpses of the signal, and only feels a pull toward the other characters when they get close to the ruins of [[Club Far Out]].
 When the story begins, they have been sheltering there, waiting for rescue, for several weeks.

 CIRCUMSTANCE
 ```table